Nawaz dares govt over NRO issue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Talking to newsmen, Nawaz Sharif said those talking about the NRO, should take courage and name those who contacted the government for the NRO.
+Talking to newsmen, Nawaz Sharif said who were talking about NRO, should take courage and name those who according to them have contacted government for NRO.
 “No member of the Pakistan Muslim League-Nawaz (PML-N) has contacted the government seeking an NRO and they should reveal their names if they have guts,” he said.

-Sharif, however, avoided to discuss details regarding his meeting with Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rahman a day earlier, Nawaz said, “I respect him a lot and do not want to speak about my meeting with him,” he said.
+Sharif, however, avoided to discuss details regarding his meeting with Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rahman a day earlier, Nawaz said, “I respect him a lot and do not want to speak about my meeting with him,” he said adding, however, wanted to talk about Shahbaz Sharif.

-Talking to newsmen, Nawaz Sharif said those talking about the NRO, should take courage and name those who contacted the government for the NRO.
+Talking to newsmen, Nawaz Sharif said who were talking about NRO, should take courage and name those who according to them have contacted government for NRO.
 “No member of the Pakistan Muslim League-Nawaz (PML-N) has contacted the government seeking an NRO and they should reveal their names if they have guts,” he said.

-Sharif, however, avoided to discuss details regarding his meeting with Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rahman a day earlier, Nawaz said, “I respect him a lot and do not want to speak about my meeting with him,” he said.
+Sharif, however, avoided to discuss details regarding his meeting with Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rahman a day earlier, Nawaz said, “I respect him a lot and do not want to speak about my meeting with him,” he said adding, however, wanted to talk about Shahbaz Sharif.

 Comments